alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 ### What to do when someone gets production access

-Follow the steps above but add their GPG fingerprint to the production recipient files for Carrenza [production](https://github.com/alphagov/govuk-secrets/blob/master/puppet/gpg_recipients/production_hiera_gpg.rcp) and AWS [production](https://github.com/alphagov/govuk-secrets/blob/master/puppet_aws/gpg_recipients/production_hiera_gpg.rcp).
+Follow the steps above but add their GPG fingerprint to the production recipient files AWS [production](https://github.com/alphagov/govuk-secrets/blob/master/puppet_aws/gpg_recipients/production_hiera_gpg.rcp).

 Note there are no staging recipient files - access to staging secrets is controlled by the production recipient files.